Last updated 24th August 2023

-If you have any questions or concerns about our use of your personal information, then please contact us using the contact form here, selecting the ‘Privacy concerns (GDPR) option.
+If you have any questions or concerns about our use of your personal information or for your right to access this, then please contact us using the contact form here, selecting the ‘Privacy concerns (GDPR) option.
+Alternatively, you can write to us at any of our practices listed below.

 2. Who are Wallace Veterinary Centres?